Inference in Predictive Quantile Regressions: Simulation Study

-These rejection rates show that the size problem in predictive quantile regressions can be non-trivial, confirming both our original finding in \citet{MaynardShimotsuWang2011} and subsequent results in \citet{Lee2016}.
-The degree of size distortion depends heavily on both the persistence (via the local-to-unity parameter $c$) and the residual correlation $\delta$ (which impacts $\delta_{\tau }$).
-We also note that even when $\delta$ is close to negative one, as in Panel A, the size distortion of the predictive test is reasonably small for values of $c\leq -50$.
+The results in Table \ref{table:size} indicate that the size problem in conventional predictive quantile regressions can be non-trivial, with rejection rates as high as $0.289$ even for a sample size of $1600$.
+This confirms both our original finding in \citet{MaynardShimotsuWang2011} and subsequent results in \citet{Lee2016} and \cite{cai23joe}.
+The degree of size distortion depends heavily on both the local-to-unity parameter $c$ and the residual correlation $\delta$ (which impacts $\delta_{\tau }$).
+The table also confirms that the size distortion gradually dissipates as $c$ becomes more negative.
 This finding supports the use of the switching-FM test.
 It is also in line with \citet{Lee2016}'s theoretical finding that the distribution of quantile regression estimator becomes standard normal in the mildly integrated case.

-In Table \ref{table:size}, we next examine the size of the switching-FM predictive test using the same specification as in Table \ref{table:standard:test}.
-The table provides simulated rejection rates for a nominal five percent test of the null of quantile non-predictability $H_0:\gamma_1(\tau)=0$ against the one-sided alternative $H_0:\gamma_1(\tau)>0$.
-We again consider a wide range of values for the local-to-unity parameter, including both the standard near unit range $-50<c\leq 0$ and the values that entail more stationary behavior.
-For example, with $c=- 200$, the largest autoregressive root is just $0.5$.
-As in Table \ref{table:standard:test}, we vary the strength of the endogeneity by setting $\delta=-0.95$ and $\delta=-0.5$ in Panels A and B, respectively.